11ty/11ty-website/src/docs/plugins/render.md

 ## Template Compatibility

-This plugin adds a `renderTemplate` and `renderFile` asynchronous shortcode to:
+This plugin adds a `renderTemplate` and `renderFile` asynchronous universal shortcode and a `renderContent` universal filter to:

 - Nunjucks
 - Liquid
 - JavaScript (11ty.js)

-Everything you’ve added to project’s configuration file will also be available in these renders too: shortcodes, filters, etc. That means you can nest 😱 them, too!
+Everything you’ve added to project’s configuration file will also be available in these renders too: shortcodes, filters, etc. That means you can nest 😱 them!

 ## Installation